azizsinancabuk/Medical-Software-Portfolio/README.md

 4. **DNA Letter Count (`DNA_Letter_Count.py`)**: A custom core script focused on processing specific genetic sequence occurrences.

 *Developed as part of academic and practical research in biomedical software development.*

+---

+# DNA String Matching Algorithm

+This project focuses on string matching algorithms and includes an implementation of the Naive Exact Matching algorithm in Python.

+## Key Concepts Covered

+- Strings and sequences
+- Pattern and text analysis
+- Exact matching
+- Naive string matching logic
+- Character comparisons
+- Match positions (offsets)

+## Example

+Text:

+AACCGAACCG

+Pattern:

+ACCG

+Output:

+[2, 6]

+The pattern occurs at positions 2 and 6 in the text.

+## How It Works

+The algorithm checks the pattern at every possible position in the text.
+It compares the characters one by one.
+If all characters match, the position is recorded.